 What is a Mega Backdoor Roth?

-While many savvy investors know what a Backdoor Roth is, many do not know what a Mega Backdoor Roth is.
-If you are a high-income earner with extra cash flow to save for retirement, Mega Backdoor Roth is an ideal option.
-The Mega Backdoor Roth is essentially the “After-Tax” contributions in a 401(k) plan.
-After-Tax contributions are not the same as Roth 401(k) elective contributions, and the exact opposite of Pre-Tax contributions.
+While many savvy investors know what a Backdoor Roth is, many are not familiar with what a Mega Backdoor Roth is.
+If you are a high-income earner with consistent cash flow to save for retirement, Mega Backdoor Roth feature can be a great option.
+Mega Backdoor Roth is essentially the “After-Tax” contributions in a 401(k) plan.
+After-Tax contributions are different from Roth 401(k) Deferrals.

 How Much Can a Participant Contribute to a Mega Backdoor Roth?